MakomaneTau/my-docs/docs/workflow/testing.md

 ```

 After running coverage, Jest will generate a \`coverage/\` folder and a summary in the terminal.
 If integrated with **Codecov**, the results can be uploaded to their dashboard automatically from GitHub Actions.

+# Tests for sprint 3, tests completed, and tests for future